Burmee Colony

-Rohingya Muslims, an ethnic group native to Rakhine State, Myanmar (also known as Arakan, Burma), who have fled their homeland because of the persecution of Muslims by the Burmese government and Buddhist majority.
+The Rohingya Muslims are ethnic group from Rakhine State, Myanmar (also known as Arakan, Burma), who have fled their homeland because of the persecution of Muslims by the Burmese government and Buddhist majority.

 Population

 According to community leaders and social scientists, there are over 1.6 million Bengalis and up to 400,000 Rohingyas living in Karachi.

 Demography

 There are several ethnic groups residing in this colony including Urdu-speaking people, Sindhis, Kashmiris, Seraikis, Pakhtuns, Balochs, Memons, Bohras, Ismailis and Christians.

 Rohingya/Burmese Muslims

 Hundreds of thousands over the past several years Rohingya Muslims (often referred to as Burmese) have made Karachi their home.

 This neighborhood is named after the Muslim Rohingyas refugees who hail from Myanmar (formerly Burma).

 Large scale Rohingya migration to Karachi made Karachi one of the largest population centres of Rohingyas in the world after Myanmar.

 According to community leaders and social scientists, there are over 1.6 million Bengalis and up to 400,000 Rohingyas living in Karachi, which is the highest number after Myanmar and now Bangladesh.